strimzi/strimzi-kafka-oauth/README.md

 receive the `AuthorizationException`.
 The default value is '0', meaning 'no retries'.
 Provide the value greater than '0' to set the number of repeated attempts:
 - `strimzi.authorization.http.retries` (e.g.: "1" - if initial fetching of grants for the session fails, immediately retry one more time)

+A single client typically uses a single unique access token for the concurrent sessions to the Kafka broker.
+As a result, the number of active tokens on the broker is generally less than the number of active sessions (connections).
+ However, keep in mind that this is replicated across all Kafka brokers in the cluster, as clients maintain active sessions to multiple brokers.

+New sessions will, by default, request the latest grants from the Keycloak in order for any changes in permissions to be reflected immediately.
+You can change this, and reuse the grants for the token, if they have previously been fetched due to the same token already having been used for another session on the broker.
+This can noticeably reduce the load from brokers to the Keycloak and can also help alleviate 'glitchiness' issues addressed by `strimzi.authorization.grants.retries`.
+However, as a result, the grants initially used for the new session may be out-of-sync with
+Keycloak for up to `strimzi.authorization.grants.refresh.period.seconds`.
+- `strimzi.authorization.reuse.grants` (e.g.: "true" - if enabled, then grants fetched for another session may be used)

 You may also want to configure some other things.
 You may want to set a logical cluster name so you can target it with authorization rules:
 - `strimzi.authorization.kafka.cluster.name` (e.g.: "dev-cluster" - a logical name of the cluster which can be targeted with authorization services resource definitions, and permission policies)